 Action 7.1 should not have an effect on the administrative environment.
 Quota monitoring (Alternative 1) and the individual fishing quota program (Alternative 2) are currently being applied to the commercial shallow-water grouper sector.
 Action, 7.2, Alternatives 1 (no action) and 2 would have no immediate direct or indirect affect on the administrative environment.
 Measures to monitor landings and determine if an annual catch limit has been exceeded are currently in place.
 Alternative 2 would just set a different overage adjustment than would be applied under Alternative 1.
 Alternative 3 and Preferred Alternative 4 would add to the administrative burden because gag and red grouper recreational landings would need to be monitored in-season.
 This would put a substantial burden on NMFS Enforcement, Southeast Regional Office, and Southeast Fishery Science Center staff to collate and verify landings information, file a notification of a closure, and enforce closures or quota reductions.
-Currently, a Federal Register notice and Fishery Bulletins are published by the Assistant Administrative environment may be negatively affected if harvests are not sufficiently constrained within a year causing additional post-season action to be taken to ensure annual catch limits are not exceeded in subsequent years.
+Currently, a Federal Register notice and Fishery Bulletins are published by the Assistant Administrator to inform anglers of quota closures.
+Filing accountability measure notifications is expected to increase the burden on the Assistant Administrator and Southeast Regional Office.
+However, the administrative environment may be negatively affected if harvests are not sufficiently constrained within a year causing additional post-season action to be taken to ensure annual catch limits are not exceeded in subsequent years.